-Tony Lai - Vice President
+Tony Lai - Past President

 Tony is a Mental Health Specialist III for Yamhill County Family and Youth Porgrams in McMinnville, OR.
 His primary duties include working with children, teens, and families.
 Tony supervises graduate interns and provides supervision for clinical supervisors.
 Tony is a Registered Play Therapist-Supervisor (RPT-S) and approved supervisor for LPC/LMFT interns on the Oregon Board of Licensed Professional Counselors and Therapists (OBLPCT) Registry.
 Tony is currently serving a 3-year Board term with OBLPCT.